gianluca-rainis/Z80DevBoard/README.md

 The Z80DevBoard is an advanced development board for the Z80 microprocessor, based on the RP2040.

-This board combines the classic Z80 with the modern RP2040 microcontroller.
-The RP2040 manages the flash memory and loads programs into RAM for execution by the Z80.
-Real-time LED indicators provide visual feedback on the Z80's activity, making it an ideal platform for both learning and development.
-The board's buttons allow the user to load the Z80 program or custom firmware into memory, manually set the Z80 clock, put the Z80 into wait mode, and reset it.

-Connection to the computer, used for both power and data transmission, is via a USB-C port.
-Two sockets are provided for expansion boards or for advanced projects.
-The SWD and SWCLK pins on the RP2040 are accessible to allow a fix for any firmware crashes that prevented the fix from loading over USB-C.
+This board is meant to be a practical educational tool, to help students learn how the Z80, one of the first CPUs and the foundation of all modern ones, works, and how to develop software for it.

+To the Z80 is combined a modern RP2040, a powerful microcontroller designed by Raspberry Pi.
+It allows easy interaction with the board's components: you can load a program for the Z80 into RAM; or establish a serial connection with the computer to perform live operations, such as reading and writing to RAM.

+The most educational components of the board are the LED matrices, which provide real-time visual feedback on the Z80's activity.
+Thanks to these LEDs, you can see which address of the RAM the Z80 is accessing, the byte it's reading or writing, whether it is answering to a BUSREQ with a BUSACK, and essentially all the operations the Z80 is executing.

+The board mounts five buttons: the four on the right allow the student to save a Z80 program to flash, load a custom firmware for the RP2040, reset the Z80, and put the Z80 into a wait state.
+The button on the left sends a manual clock signal to the Z80, in fact, the board mounts a *Z84C00* (the *CMOS* version of the Z80) specifically to allow it to work even with a manual clock.

+The board can be connected to a computer through a *USB-C* port, which provides both power and data transmission.
+On the bottom-right of the board, are mounted two pin sockets, to support expansion boards or to be used in more advanced projects that require additional hardware.

+For more advanced debugging, when testing custom firmware, the *SWD* and *SWCLK* pins of the RP2040 are accessible on the top-right of the board.

 <img src="./images/Z80DevBoard_FinishedBoard.png" alt="Front view of the dev board">
 <img src="./images/Z80DevBoard_FinishedBoard_Back.png" alt="Front view of the dev board">